clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 ctx.Db.citizen.Ssn
 ```

-Notice that updating a row is only possible if a row has a unique column -- there is no `update` method in the base [`Table`] trait.
+Notice that updating a row is only possible if a row has a unique column -- there is no `update` method in the base [`ITableView`](#interface-itableview) interface.
 SpacetimeDB has no notion of rows having an "identity" aside from their unique / primary keys.

-The `#[primary_key]` annotation is similar to the `#[unique]` annotation, except that it leads to additional methods being made available in the [client]-side SDKs.
+The `[PrimaryKey]` annotation is similar to the `[Unique]` annotation, except that it leads to additional methods being made available in the [client]-side SDKs.

 It is not currently possible to mark a group of fields as collectively unique.